 PC: genomic tested as heterozygous polled; means 50% of offspring are expected to be observed as polled

-PP: homozygous polled; means that 100% of offspring are expected to be observed as polled
+PP: genomic tested as homozygous polled; means that 100% of offspring are expected to be observed as polled

 RC: carries the recessive gene for red coat color